EgbertW/redmine_planning/README.md

 * Export chart to SVG

 # Version log
 * 1.0.0-beta September 28, 2015.
+New issue management interface.
 Fix redmine 3.x compatibility, add Russian, Czech, Turkish and Polish translation.
 * 0.8.0-alpha May 29, 2014.
 Add list of issues on the left side of the chart.
 * 0.7.6: Jun 10, 2014.
 Merged French translation in.
 Fixed missing translation.
 Thanks to pull requests #18 and #19.
 Address issue #20
 * 0.7.5.1: Jun 3, 2014.
 Update on getting all related issues and another fix on configuration